theNewDynamic/oregonsadventurecoast.com/content/adventure/running.md

 ![Sunset Bay Trail Run](/img/sunset-trail-run-695x125.jpg)

-### Sunset Bay Trail Run
+### Sunset Trail Run

 **September \| 1/2 Marathon, 15K, 4-Mile Trail Run, 1-Mile Beach Fun Run**

-This race is a hilly and scenic trail along the scenic Oregon Coast. &nbsp;A very challenging course for the longer distances and the views will take what breath you have left away. &nbsp;Seriously, this race has it all, killer hills through the woods, an amazing mostly flat cliff section where you’ll see sea lions, ocean rocks, the deep blue sea, and if you’re very lucky, a passing whale.​
+This race is a hilly and scenic trail along the scenic Oregon Coast. &nbsp;A very challenging course for the longer distances and the views will take what breath you have left away. &nbsp;Seriously, this race has it all, killer hills through the woods, an amazing mostly flat cliff section where you’ll see sea lions, ocean rocks, the deep blue sea, and if you’re very lucky, a passing whale.

 {{< spacer 40 >}}